 Attic Insulation rebates are calculated using the increase in R-value and the square footage of the area to be insulated.

 Window rebates are calculated using the square footage of the window area being replaced.
 Attic insulation of at least R-19 is required.

 Step by Step Procedure

-- After the review, the home owner will receive a list of recommended efficiency improvements, and the rebates for which those improvements may qualify.
-Please note: If the work is completed by anyone other than a licensed contractor, the job will be considered do-it-yourself, and PUD rebates will apply to cost of materials only.
+- Request Quotes - If you plan to have a contractor do the work, provide them with the list of recommended improvements and request a quote.
+For a list of participating local contractors, visit www.crpud.net/contractors.
+Please note: If the work is completed by anyone other than a licensed contractor, the job will be considered do-it-yourself, and rebates will apply to cost of materials only.

-- Notify us when your project is complete.
-We will perform a quality assurance inspection, and ask you for a copy of the invoice from your contractor, or, for DIY projects, receipts for the materials you used.
+- Pass Inspection & Provide Paperwork - Notify us when your project is complete.
+We will complete a quality assurance inspection, and ask you for a copy of the invoice from your contractor, or, for do-it-yourself projects, receipts for the materials.